hoangtnm/docs/nvidia-docker/README.md

 ### `CUDA_VERSION`
 Similar to `NVIDIA_REQUIRE_CUDA`, for legacy CUDA images.
 In addition, if `NVIDIA_REQUIRE_CUDA` is not set, `NVIDIA_VISIBLE_DEVICES` and `NVIDIA_DRIVER_CAPABILITIES` will default to `all`.

-#### Other distributions and architectures

-Look at the [Installation section](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) of the wiki.

-## Issues and Contributing

-A signed copy of the [Contributor License Agreement](https://raw.githubusercontent.com/NVIDIA/nvidia-docker/master/CLA) needs to be provided to <a href="mailto:digits@nvidia.com">digits@nvidia.com</a> before any change can be accepted.

-* Please let us know by [filing a new issue](https://github.com/NVIDIA/nvidia-docker/issues/new)
-* You can contribute by opening a [pull request](https://help.github.com/articles/using-pull-requests/)